Justin Blackmon has been on a tear ever since he returned from a four-game suspension to start 2013.

 Chad Henne has posted back-to-back 300-yard passing games while stepping in for second-year quarterback Blaine Gabbert.
 Henne, the veteran, will start Sunday against the 49ers at Wembley Stadium.
 Gabbert, now healthy from a hamstring injury, has been benched.

-“They’ve changed it up quite a bit from the first couple of weeks,” 49ers defensive tackle
+"They've changed it up quite a bit from the first couple of weeks," 49ers defensive tackle Justin Smith said of Jacksonville's offensive schemes.

 Smith noted that Henne has been throwing the ball faster to minimize pressure on Jacksonville's struggling offensive line, a group that has allowed a league-high 28 sacks.